Page Created: 8/1/2014 Last Modified: 6/26/2020 Last Generated: 11/16/2023

 By my mid thirties, I discovered that I had it all wrong.
 My dreams did not sometimes come true the next day, my dreams always came true the next day.
 It happens with perfect consistently, so that I'm not surprised anymore.
 The information is very hard to interpret, but that doesn't mean it is less real.
 Science may not find it meaningful, but it exists.

 The reason I did not detect this before was because I didn't pay enough attention to both my dreams and the events of the next day.
 But as I drove to work, monotonously day after day, I started to detect dream symbols lining up with novel events.
 Perhaps the consistency of the work day gave me a baseline where I could then see the variations.

 I don't think this is unique to myself.
 I theorize that everyone does this when they sleep, but some people relax more than others and can see farther ahead than me.
 I can only see the next day.
-And I can only detect events that are novel to my subconscious, not events that might be novel to my conscious.
+And I can only detect events that are novel to my subconscious, not events that might be novel to my conscious mind.